-The project is a collaboration between public and private partners in Finland, Norway, Sweden and Denmark and builds on the achievements from the previous NordicWay project.
+The projects are a collaboration between public and private partners in Finland, Norway, Sweden and Denmark and build on the achievements from the previous NordicWay project.

 Services and choice of technical solutions aim at covering the whole Nordic network and have a potential to reach high penetration without further infrastructure investments

-NordicWay2 will contribute to European CCAM harmonisation through C-ROADS
+NordicWay will contribute to European CCAM (Cooperative, Connected and Automated Mobility) harmonisation through C-ROADS

-The interoperability of several C-ITS services will be tested throughout the NordicWay2 network
+The interoperability of several C-ITS services will be tested throughout the NordicWay network

-NordicWay2 will demonstrate and highlight future services and challenges connected to vehicles with higher SAE levels
+NordicWay will demonstrate and highlight future services and challenges connected to vehicles with higher automation levels (SAE levels)

 How does an automated vehicle stay on a snowy road?
 First interim results (Finnish Transport Safety Agency, Trafi, 9 Oct 2018)